 There are several types of therapy available to help you overcome trauma.
 Notably, focus therapy is considered one of the more effective treatments for trauma.

-If you are currently suffering from trauma and would like to go for psychological treatment, focus therapy is one of your best bets.
-Get to know more about focus therapy and its benefits in this article.
+If you are currently suffering from trauma and would like to go for psychological treatment, trauma-focused therapy is one of your best bets.
+Get to know more about trauma-focused therapy and its benefits in this article.

-Focus therapy was discovered by Dr. Eugene Gendlin three decades ago.
+Trauma-focused therapy was discovered by Dr. Eugene Gendlin three decades ago.
 The critical feature of focus therapy from other kinds of treatment is how the therapist relates to the patient.
-In other forms of therapy, the therapist is seen as the expert.
+In other forms of trauma-focused therapy, the therapist is seen as the expert.

 Therefore, the therapist tries to pry into the life experiences of the patient to get to the root of the problem.
 The therapist also dictates what should the patient do to address their condition.
 As a result, some patients go on defensive mode.
 Soon enough, the patient will not heed the advice of the therapist.